-• Thibaut IV of Champagne:
+•Thibaut IV of Champagne: A man of the quill and the sword

 The Middle Ages was a time when many kings were as adept with the quill as they were with the sword.
-Thibaut IV of Champagne, known as the "Chansonnier", was one such ruler.
-He was both a crusader and a "trouvère".
-He was the last independent count of Champagne, who came to the throne in 1222 and became King of Navarre in 1234.
+Thibaut IV of champagne, known as the "chansonnier", was one such ruler.
+He was both a crusader and a "trouvère"\.
+He was the last independent count of champagne, who came to the throne in 1222 and became King of Navarre in 1234.
 He was both a knight and a poet, and it is said that some of his best-known love poems were inspired by Queen Blanche of Castille (although this analysis remains disputed).

 "Tant chante le rossignol Qu'il tombe du haut de l'arbre ?
-Nul ne vit si belle mort, Si douce ni si agréable.
-De même je meurs en chantant, à grands cris, Puisque je ne puis être entendu de ma dame Et qu'elle ne daigne pas avoir pitié de moi."
-(Excerpt from Tant chante le rossignol)
+Nul ne vit si belle mort, si douce ni si agréable.
+De même je meurs en chantant, à grands cris, Puisque je ne puis être entendu de ma dame et qu'elle ne daigne pas avoir pitié de moi." (excerpt from Tant chante le rossignol)

-Unfortunately, there are no physical traces of the Counts of Champagne.
+Unfortunately, there are no physical traces of the Counts of Champagne .
 Their palace was demolished in 1806.
 It stood on the site of the modern-day Bassin de la Préfecture lake and Place du Préau.